 (No.75: Published in June 2020)

-For this "active drug delivery," it is necessary for pharmaceutical companies and other providers to appropriately deliver to patients the "product (drug)" that is effective and useful for them plus the "(necessary) information," and for users (patients plus caregivers and healthcare professionals as the case may be) to follow the appropriate usage of the product.
+For this "active drug delivery," it is necessary for pharmaceutical companies and other providers to appropriately deliver to patients the "product (drug)" that is effective and useful for them plus the "(necessary) information," and for users (patients plus caregivers and healthcare professionals as the case may be) to follow the proper usage of the product.
 The user (the patient plus caregivers and healthcare professionals as the case may be) needs to follow the proper usage.
 As the importance of "personalized medicine" and "appropriate medicine" increases due to technological advances in medical treatment and diagnosis and the evolution of drug treatment methods (in a broad sense) using new modalities, etc., pharmaceutical companies need to further promote activities for the correct "active use" of drugs.
 This paper will discuss the importance of "active pharmaceutical use" in the pharmaceutical industry.

 In this report, we will discuss the ideal form of "Active Pharmaceutical Ingredients" as well as issues and solutions to realize this concept, particularly in light of the "information asymmetry" on the part of patients and the public in the medical and pharmaceutical fields, and will try to present each chapter from the perspective of patients and the public.